 Medical record pre-review should be performed on all records received by the MA Organization from their providers.
 A cursory review of the first page by someone not experienced in medical record documentation and coding is not sufficient.
 CMS RADV reviewers are certified coders, experienced in risk adjustment data validation that are familiar with a variety of medical record layouts, electronic medical record entries, and handwritten medical record documentation.
-Each of these validity issues often must be evaluated on a case-by-case basis since each one is a little different.

 The following table presents issues that may impact the MA Organization's decision to submit the medical record, potential follow-up with the provider to obtain an attestation or additional documentation, and guidance on the action auditors may use to evaluate and resolve the issue.
-The listed examples and guidance are not exhaustive and all are continuously evaluated for consistency in interpretation and application.
+The listed examples and guidance are not exhaustive, and all are continuously evaluated for consistency in interpretation and application.